SRRL BY-LAWS Amended 3/15/22

 Purpose of committee is to provide guidance and make recommendations to the Board of Directors regarding amendments or changes to the Constitution and/or By-Laws of the Starved Rock Runners LTD.

-Committee shall meet at least once in January to bring proposed changes to the February Board meeting
+Committee shall meet at least once in January/February to bring proposed changes to the March Board meeting

 Purpose of committee is to seek out members in good standing (and meet the necessary criteria set forth), who would be interested in running for election for the Board of Directors.